Welcome

 To be held on the island 03-12 June 2026.

-Bookings are open for this eight-day workshop, operated by Limelight Arts Travel and led by Clift’s biographer, Nadia Wheatley.
+Bookings are open for this ten-day workshop, operated by Limelight Arts Travel and led by Clift’s biographer, Nadia Wheatley.
 You can find the itinerary and booking information at: https://www.limelight-arts-travel.com.au/charmian-clifts-kalymnos-june-2026

-This is your chance to discover the island where Charmian Clift and her family made their first home in Greece, and where Clift found her unique literary voice, expressed in her timeless travel memoir Mermaid Singing.
-Kalymnos also provided the author with the setting for her novel Honour’s Mimic.
+Join a small group of like-minded ‘Clifties’ on the island where Charmian Clift and her family made their first home in Greece, and where Clift found her unique literary voice, expressed in her timeless travel memoir Mermaid Singing.
+Kalymnos also provided the author with the setting for her novel Honour’s Mimic!

 As you discover the island and its unique culture of matriarchs and sponge-divers, you will also discover your own writing voice through on-site journaling and in twice-daily workshop sessions that will enable you to produce short passages of creative writing that express what you have seen and experienced on the island.